773-529-3700

 To apply for an apartment through Seminary Properties, two items must be submitted by each individual that will be occupying the unit who is 18 or older; if not living with a parent or guardian, applicants of any age must submit these items.
 These items are all submitted via the Available Apartment page > the specific apartment listing you want to apply for > The apply now button for that apartment.

-The first is a fully completed Seminary Properties application; the second is a online payment payable to Seminary Properties totaling $200.00 per person.
-This amount covers each person’s credit check of $50.00 and a $150.00 down payment towards the apartment of choice (if available).
+The first is a fully completed Seminary Properties application; the second is an online payment payable to Seminary Properties totaling $200.00 per person.
+This amount covers each person’s application processing of $50.00 and a $150.00 down payment towards the apartment of choice (if available).
 After an individual/group applies and provides the $200.00-per-applicant application fee, the apartment is removed from the market and is no longer available to other interested parties; because of this, the application fee is non-refundable should the party choose to cancel their application.
 Once a party is approved, the $150.00 down payment each person already paid will be applied toward the $300.00-per-person one-time non-refundable Administration Fee for applicants 18 years and older, or all applicants when not living with guardian/parents.
 If the party will be bringing a pet to the apartment, any pet fees would also need to be paid at this time.
 Dogs are not permitted under any circumstances.

-Vacancies | Seminary Properties].
+Parties can complete an application on our website via the specific apartments listing on the Search Properties page [Vacancies | Seminary Properties].
 The application fee is paid at the time of application and all supporting documents can be attached to the application.

 Once a person/group is approved for an apartment, the lease can be signed via the online tenant portal.
 Each applicant and cosigner will receive a link to their portal.
 Once all documents are fully signed, applicants and cosigners can pay all remaining fees. $150.00 of the application fee per person who is 18+ or all applicants living without parents/guardians will be applied toward this total.
 Any difference will need to be paid at the time that the lease is signed.